pratheeshrussell/flutter-commands-vscode-ext/README.md

 # flutter-commands README

-This extension can run commonly use flutter commands from the command palette.
-I don't think it will be useful as this is only a test on how to create an extension
+This extension can run commonly used flutter commands from the command palette/activity bar.
+I don't think it will be useful to anyone since this is only a test on how to create an extension

 ## Features